All-School Campuses Map

 Schultz Hall

-The Academic Office, as well as all English and science classes, are currently located in Schultz Hall.
-Once the Center for Innovation is complete, the science classrooms along with the Anatomage table will move from Schultz.
+The Academic Office, Deans' Office, as well as English and social studies classes, are currently located in Schultz Hall.
 This area also includes the Writer’s Studio, which provide peer-to-peer writing assistance.

 Finance Office